bondjimbond/islandora_badges/README.md

 * Altmetrics Popover
      * defines the location where the [popover displays](http://api.altmetric.com/embeds.html#popovers).
 Current options are left, right, top or bottom.
 * Scopus API Key
      * required to acquire citation counts.
+Do not use the included default in production - it's for demo purposes only.
 * DOI XPath
      * the XPath to the DOI element e.g. /mods:mods/mods:identifier[@type="doi"]